dipankar/dscode/documentation/docs/reference/vscode-compatibility-matrix.md

 ## Known Gaps and Workarounds

-??? info "Missing: `vscode.notebooks` API"
+??? info "Partial: `vscode.notebooks` API"
-    **Workaround:** Use the Jupyter extension's REST API or a separate Jupyter server.
-Notebook support is the highest-priority planned feature.
+    The extension host API for notebooks is implemented (`NotebookController`, `CellKind`, `CellOutput`, `ExecutionState`), but the frontend notebook renderer is incomplete. **Workaround:** Use the Jupyter extension's REST API or a separate Jupyter server for notebook execution.

-??? info "Missing: `vscode.authentication` API"
+??? info "Partial: `vscode.authentication` API"
-    **Workaround:** Extensions that need OAuth can launch an external browser flow and pass tokens back through a local HTTP callback.
-DSCode will provide `registerAuthenticationProvider` in a future release.
+    `getSession` and `registerAuthenticationProvider` are implemented in the extension host with `SecretStorage` integration for token persistence.
+Most OAuth-based extensions should work.
+Some advanced session management features may still be missing.

 ??? info "Missing: `registerCustomEditorProvider`"
     **Workaround:** Use webview panels (`createWebviewPanel`) for custom UI.
 Custom editors that need to replace the default text editor will be supported in a future release.